Due Diligence Guidelines –

 (d) assessing whether it is reasonable to conclude that the proceeds of the issue will be used as proposed by the new applicant, taking into account the outcome of the sponsor’s assessment of, in particular, the new applicant’s existing cash and liquid reserves, projected liabilities, working capital requirements and expenditure controls.

-5. Paragraph 14(b) of states that typical due diligence inquiries in relation to the expert sections of the listing document include reviewing the expert sections of the draft listing document to form an opinion as to whether the following are disclosed and commented on appropriately:
+5. Paragraph 14(b) of Practice Note 21 to the Listing Rules states that typical due diligence inquiries in relation to the expert sections of the listing document include reviewing the expert sections of the draft listing document to form an opinion as to whether the following are disclosed and commented on appropriately:

 (i) the factual information on which the expert relies;